By Dana Kim, Crypto Markets Analyst

 Sustainability Efforts: Apple’s trajectory will increasingly focus on sustainability.
 McKinsey forecasts that companies emphasizing sustainable innovation could see 25% higher market value by 2030.
 As environmental concerns grow, Ternus might champion eco-friendly practices across product lines.

 In the next twelve months, the implication for stakeholders, investors, and tech professionals is clear: they must brace for a potentially radical departure from Apple’s historical operational model.
-Ternus’s engineering vision may usher in technology not just marked by updates, but by revolutionary changes in how products meet user demands.
+Ternus’s engineering vision may usher in technology not just marked by updates, but by revolutionary changes in how products are envisioned and realized.

 FAQ